2020–21 UEFA Women's Champions League: Association team allocation

-An association must have had an eleven-a-side women's domestic league to enter a team.
+An association had to have an eleven-a-side women's domestic league to enter a team.
 In 2019–20, 52 of the 55 UEFA member associations organized a women's domestic league, with the exceptions being Andorra, Liechtenstein and San Marino.

 Association ranking

 For the 2020–21 UEFA Women's Champions League, the associations were allocated places according to their 2019 UEFA women's country coefficients, which took into account their performance in European competitions from 2014–15 to 2018–19.
 For the first time there were two entries for the Netherlands and Kazakhstan.